 Are LED lights bad for your eyes?

-The CurrentBody Skin LED Light Therapy Face Mask , Anti-Blemish Mask and the Dermalux Flex MD device are all FDA-approved, meaning they're cleared as safe for your eyes.
+When shopping for LED face masks and devices, it’s important to look out for FDA approval, as this shows that it has been tested and verified to be safe and effective.
+The CurrentBody Skin LED Light Therapy Face Mask, Anti-Blemish Mask and the Dermalux Flex MD device are all FDA-approved, meaning they're cleared as safe for your eyes.
 That said, if you have a specific eye condition, it's always a good idea to check with your healthcare professional first.

 Should I wear eye protection with red light therapy?